-Confidential and non-confidential on-campus and off-campus resources for victims of sexual assault, dating violence, domestic violence, and stalking for the USF St. Petersburg Campus
+Confidential and non-confidential on-campus and off-campus resources for victims of sexual assault, domestic violence, dating violence, and stalking for USF St. Petersburg

 VAWA IS FOR EVERYONE.

-THE VIOLENCE AGAINST WOMEN ACT PROTECTS ALL STUDENTS/FACULTY/STAFF/ADMINISTRATION REGARDLESS OF ORIENTATION/IDENTITY.
+THE VIOLENCE AGAINST WOMEN ACT PROTECTS

+ALL STUDENTS/FACULTY/STAFF/ADMINISTRATION

+REGARDLESS OF ORIENTATION/IDENTITY.

-IF YOU HAVE EXPERIENCED SEXUAL ASSAULT, RELATIONSHIP VIOLENCE OR STALKING: YOUR RIGHTS UNDER VAWA
+YOUR RIGHTS UNDER VAWA

-• YOU HAVE THE RIGHT TO REPORT THE INCIDENT (OR NOT) TO LAW ENFORCEMENT, TO THE UNIVERSITY, OR TO ANY OF THE CONFIDENTIAL RESOURCES ON CAMPUS.

-YOU DO NOT NEED TO REPORT AN INCIDENT TO THE POLICE TO RECEIVE PROTECTIVE MEASURES FROM THE UNIVERSITY.

-• PROTECTIVE MEASURES MAY INCLUDE, BUT ARE NOT LIMITED TO, RISK ASSESSMENT, SAFETY PLANNING, ON-CAMPUS HOUSING/EMPLOYMENT CHANGES, TRANSPORTATION, NO CONTACT ORDER, CLASS CHANGES.

-• USF WILL KEEP YOUR ACCOMMODATIONS CONFIDENTIAL, AS LONG AS DOING SO DOESN'T HINDER THE ABILITY TO Provide those accommodations.

-DISCIPLINARY PROCEEDINGS WILL BE PROMPT, FAIR AND IMPARTIAL.
-EVERY CASE IS UNIQUE AND MAY VARY IN LENGTH.

-PROCEEDINGS CONDUCTED BY OFFICIALS WHO RECEIVE ANNUAL TRAINING ON THESE SPECIFIC CRIMES, CONDUCTING AN INVESTIGATION, PROTECTING VICTIM SAFETY, AND PROMOTING ACCOUNTABILITY.

-• THE COMPLAINANT AND RESPONDENT HAVE THE SAME RIGHTS, INCLUDING THE RIGHT TO BE ACCOMPANIED TO ANY PROCEEDINGS BY THE ADVISOR OF THEIR CHOICE.

-• POSSIBLE SANCTIONS FOR AN ALLEGATION OF SEXUAL ASSAULT, RELATIONSHIP VIOLENCE, OR STALKING ARE NOT LIMITED TO BUT MORE THAN LIKELY INCLUDE RESTRICTION, SUSPENSION, DEFERRED SUSPENSION, EXPULSION.
+- YOU HAVE THE RIGHT TO REPORT THE INCIDENT (OR NOT) TO LAW ENFORCEMENT, TO THE UNIVERSITY, OR TO ANY OF THE CONFIDENTIAL RESOURCES ON CAMPUS. - YOU DO NOT NEED TO REPORT AN INCIDENT TO THE POLICE TO RECEIVE PROTECTIVE MEASURES FROM THE UNIVERSITY. - PROTECTIVE MEASURES MAY INCLUDE, BUT ARE NOT LIMITED TO, RISK ASSESSMENT, SAFETY PLANNING, ON-CAMPUS HOUSING/EMPLOYMENT CHANGES, TRANSPORTATION, NO CONTACT ORDER, CLASS CHANGES. - USF WILL KEEP YOUR ACCOMMODATIONS CONFIDENTIAL, AS LONG AS DOING SO DOESN'T HINDER THE ABILITY TO PROVIDE THOSE ACCOMMODATIONS. - DISCIPLINARY PROCEEDINGS WILL BE PROMPT.
+FAIR AND IMPARTIAL.
+EVERY CASE IS UNIQUE AND MAY VARY IN LENGTH. - PROCEEDINGS CONDUCTED BY OFFICIALS WHO RECEIVE ANNUAL TRAINING ON THESE SPECIFIC CRIMES, CONDUCTING AN INVESTIGATION, PROTECTING VICTIM SAFETY, AND PROMOTING ACCOUNTABILITY. - THE COMPLAINANT AND RESPONDENT HAVE THE SAME RIGHTS, INCLUDING THE RIGHT TO BE ACCOMPANIED TO ANY PROCEEDINGS BY THE ADVISOR OF THEIR CHOICE. - POSSIBLE SANCTIONS FOR AN ALLEGATION OF SEXUAL ASSAULT, RELATIONSHIP VIOLENCE, OR STALKING ARE NOT LIMITED TO BUT MORE THAN LIKELY INCLUDE RESTRICTION.
+SUSPENSION.
+DEFERRED SUSPENSION.
+EXPULSION.